patanijo/jupyterdayATL_2018_template/{{ cookiecutter.repo_name }}/README.md

     │
     ├── figures/            <- Figures saved by scripts or notebooks.
     │
-    ├── notebooks/          <- Jupyter notebooks.
-Naming convention is a short `-` delimited │                         description, a number (for ordering), and the creator's initials, │                        e.g. `initial-data-exploration-01-hg`.
+    ├── deliver/            <- Final deliverable Jupyter notebooks.
+Naming convention is a short `-` delimited │                          number for ordering, Project Description, Process description, and the creator's initials, │                          e.g. `01_CoalAnalysis_DataCleaning`.
     │
-    ├── output/             <- Manipulated data, logs, etc.
+    ├── dev/                <- Scratch notebook space, useful for experiments.
     │
-    ├── tests/              <- Unit tests.
+    ├── models/             <- Serialized or pickled machine learning models │
+    ├── src/                <- Python module with source code of this project.
     │
-    ├── {{ cookiecutter.python_module_name }}/      <- Python module with source code of this project.
-    │
     ├── environment.yml     <- conda virtual environment definition file.
     │
     ├── LICENSE
     │
-    ├── Makefile            <- Makefile with commands like `make environment` │
     ├── README.md           <- The top-level README for developers using this project.
     │
-    └── tox.ini             <- tox file with settings for running tox; see tox.testrun.org

 --------